helenaborzan/TestiranjeProjekt/README.md

 - **Maven**: Build automation and dependency management.
 - **ChromeDriver**: WebDriver for the Chrome browser.
 - **WebDriverManager**: Automates the management of WebDriver binaries.
+- **Page Object Model (POM)** – Implemented for better test structure, maintainability, and reusability of web elements.
+- **Object-Oriented Programming (OOP)** – Applied principles such as encapsulation and inheritance to structure the test framework effectively.
+- **Wait commands in Selenium WebDriver** – Used for handling dynamic elements and ensuring proper synchronization in test execution.

 ---